Bus Éireann Route 101: 101X & 100X

 Route 101X is a peak time express service from Wilton Terrace in Dublin city centre to Termon Abbey, north of Drogheda.
 Services operate via Baggot Street Lower, Pembroke Street, Leeson Street, Dawson Street, Suffolk Street, Westmoreland Street, Eden Quay, North Wall Quay, Dublin Port Tunnel, M1 motorway, Balrothery, then follow the same route as the 101 as far as Drogheda Bus Station and continues out to Termon Abbey.

 Route 100X is an hourly express service from Wilton Terrace in Dublin city centre to Long Walk in Dundalk.
 It follows the same route as the 101X as far as the Dublin Port Tunnel, then operates via M1 motorway, Dublin Airport, M1 motorway, Drogheda Bus Station, M1 motorway, Dundalk I.T. and Long Walk, Dundalk.
 Some services also serve Dunleer and Castlebellingham.

-101N

-Nightrider route 101N is a weekend late night service between Busáras in Dublin city centre and Drogheda Bus Station.
-It follows the same route as the 101 and has departures late on Friday and Saturday nights.